RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/project-management/notion.md

 ## Effective Project Management Strategies

 ### Weekly Meetings
-Deciding and committing to specific meeting times every week is one of the first actions a team should take.
+Deciding and committing to specific meeting times every week is one of the first actions a team should perform.
 Use Google Calendar (or MS Teams) to set up weekly meeting slots and invite all team members.

 While every meeting could have a different set of agenda, the team should try to follow a common structure for each meeting.
 For example, every Monday meeting could start with a weekly progress update by each individual.
-Once individual progress has been recorded, the team can move on to team-level discussion / tasks.
+Once individual progress has been recorded, the team can move on to higher-level project discussions.

 For a weekly progress update, here are a few questions the project manager should ask each team member:
 - What were your tasks for last week? (cross-check with the task list)